awsdocs/amazon-ec2-user-guide-windows/doc_source/block-device-mapping-concepts.md

    If the instance was launched with additional EBS volumes using a block device mapping, they appear under **Block devices**\.
 Any instance store volumes do not appear on this tab\.

 1. To display additional information about an EBS volume, choose its volume ID to go to the volume page\.
-For more information, see [Viewing information about an Amazon EBS volume](ebs-describing-volumes.md)\.
+For more information, see [View information about an Amazon EBS volume](ebs-describing-volumes.md)\.

 **To view the EBS volumes for an instance using the command line**